-The Chemistry Applets menu of this website contains interactive cheminformatics applets that may prove useful to synthetic or mecinal chemists.
+The Chemistry Apps menu of this website contains small interactive cheminformatics apps that may prove useful to synthetic or mecinal chemists.
 They allow you to easily

 - search for literature precedents of chemical reactions (WebReactions)